soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 #### 2.3.2.
 Convert `tokens` into `token IDs`

 Once the tokens are created, we need to convert the tokens into an integer called _token IDs_.
 Given a corpus, the first task is to tokenize the entire corpus which gives us the list of tokens which is also called a _vocabulary_.
 Then the process in which we map each of the tokens of the vocabulary into an integer is called building a vocabulary.
-Since the vocabulary is represented as alphabetically sorted list so the list index can be considered as token IDs.
+Since the vocabulary is represented as alphabetically sorted list, so the list index can be considered as token IDs.
 Moreover, we can also represent a vocabulary using a dictionary where the dictionary keys will be represented by tokens and the values will be represented by the corresponding token IDs.
 It is also possible to invert the vocabulary dictionary since it is one to one mapping between tokens and token IDs.
 In the _inverted vocabulary_, the key will represent a token ID and the value will represent its corresponding token.

 <p align="center">
 <img src="/images/tokenizer.jpeg" alt="Tokenizer" width="400"/>